AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 >
 >If you delete a location, you should [edit your Data Feeds](/help/export/analytics-data-feed/create-feed.md), [Data Warehouse reports](/help/export/data-warehouse/create-request/dw-request-report-destinations.md), and [Classification sets schemas](/help/components/classifications/sets/manage/schema.md) to use a functioning location.

+A location can be deleted only by the user who created it or by a system administrator.

 To delete a location in the Locations manager in Adobe Analytics:

 1. Select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Locations**] tab.